 As a person of faith, you know that the bible is your rock, your mainstay where you can return to find inspiration, hope, and faith when life gets difficult.
 The bible also offers a practical and useful guide for many aspects of life – and many of the thoughts and ideas expressed there are applicable to even the most modern relationship.

-The bible is also a wonderful tool for improving the communication in your marriage.
-Within its pages you will find many inspirational verses, some of which are directly about marriage, and some of which are not, but all of which can be used to inspire a healthier and more open hearted connection between you and your spouse.
+The bible is also a wonderful tool for improving communication in your marriage.
+Within its pages, you will find many inspirational verses, some of which are directly about marriage, and some of which are not, but all of which can be used to inspire a healthier and a more open-hearted connection between you and your spouse.

-If you’re looking for some inspiration, why not take some time today to contemplate these inspirational bible verses to help with a more biblical approach to communication in your marriage (verses taken from English Standard Version).
+If you’re looking for some inspiration, why not take some time today to contemplate these inspiring Bible verses to help with a closer approach to biblical communication in marriage (verses taken from English Standard Version).

 The power of companionship

 Genesis 2:18-25 tells us that “Then the Lord said, “It is not good that the man should be alone; I will make him a helper fit for him.””
 This teaches us that God intended for humans to have companionship and someone to lean on when they needed it.
 Companionship is such a vital and beautiful part of marriage.
 A strong marriage means you will never be truly alone, or lonely, because you know your partner is always there for you.
 Stay open and loving and you’ll be able to communicate clearly and gracefully no matter what life throws your way.